Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 A small man walked towards 'Departures'.
 A tall, confident blonde with unknown destination
-Asked him something &#8212; without inhibition.
+Asked him something &#8212; with no inhibition.
 He stopped and turned 180 degrees to face her body;
 He expressed grotesque, deliberate gestures.
 With purported friendliness and without a smile
-The man then replied the inaudible.
+The man replied the inaudible.

 ---